Indi’s invaluable gift

 Little Indiana, known as ‘Indi’, enjoys the simplest pleasures of life.
 Her weekends are spent on beaches in the Central Coast collecting seashells, starfish and rocks in her favourite PJ Masks bucket and she adores nothing more than roasting pink marshmallows on family camping trips.

-After her blood tests came back within normal range, the family were discharged and sent home to a very excited big brother, two-and-a-half-year-old Jayden.
-Despite all of their love and best wishes, newborn Indi just wasn’t getting better.
+Indi was well enough to be discharged home to a very excited big brother, two-and-a-half-year-old Jayden, newborn Indi just wasn’t getting better.

 “Being my second baby, I knew something wasn’t right.
 Indi was falling asleep during feeds and still had a yellow-ish complexion that started turning green,” said Lee.

-The young family never could have imagined that just a few days later, their doctor at The Children’s Hospital at Westmead would confirm the devastating diagnosis of Biliary Atresia – a liver disease that scars and blocks ducts that carry bile from the liver to the intestine.
-The rare condition is believed to affect 1 in every 15,000 – 20,000 births world-wide.
+The young family never could have imagined that just a few days later, their doctor at The Children’s Hospital at Westmead would confirm the devastating diagnosis of Biliary Atresia.

 “We had never even heard of the disease, let alone knew anybody with it.
 It was completely unexpected and a scary time,” recalls Ryan.